Skip to content

 If you notice the following then you may require a specialist physiotherapist to review;

-• A visible small bulge protrudes at your midline
+• A visible bulge in your tummy

 You can self refer for this up to 6 months after you have had your baby by completing the following form;